XmlWriter::WriteProcessingInstruction Method (String^, String^)

 XmlWriter writer = XmlWriter.Create("output.xml"); writer.WriteProcessingInstruction("xml", "version='1.0' encoding='UTF-16'"); writer.WriteStartElement("root"); writer.Close();

-If text is either nullptr or String.Empty, this method writes a ProcessingInstruction with no data content, for example <?name?>.
+If text is either null or String.Empty, this method writes a ProcessingInstruction with no data content, for example <?name?>.

 If text contains an invalid sequence of "?>", the XmlWriter can either throw an ArgumentException (XmlTextWriter objects) or insert a space "? >" to avoid writing invalid XML (XmlWriter objects created by the Create method).